 One of Britain’s most established brands, Grenson has been at the forefront of men’s shoes since 1866.
 Grenson made boots for soldiers in WWI and continued to produce quality footwear.
-Characterised by their brogue detailing and sublime materials, their designs are often replicated by other brands.
+Characterized by their brogue detailing and sublime materials, their designs are often replicated by other brands.
 This long-standing English label is iconic, and it is famous for rugged footwear that compliments a multitude of occasions.

-3. Dr. Martens
+5. Dr. Martens

 RELATED: How to Wear Timberlands